Javier1019/Javier1019/README.md

 ### My Goals for this 2022

-- [ ] Get a Fulltime Offer as a Software Engineer for 2022. 👨🏻‍💻
+- [X] Get a Fulltime Offer as a Software Engineer for 2022. 👨🏻‍💻

 - [ ] Establish 2 of my 3 Startups. 🚀

 - [ ] Finish 5 projects.

-- [ ] Participate in Hacktoberfest 2022.
+- [ ] Participate in Hacktoberfest 2023.

 <hr>